 Dodge the Red Spit

 The majority of Burmese locals chew on leaves containing a mixture of tobacco and betel nut which turns their mouth and teeth red.
 They are neither bleeding nor spitting out blood.

 Part of this snacking process involves the regular need to spit out the juices – anywhere and everywhere – so dodge the red spit showers and don’t scour in disgust.
-This is how it is.
+This is how it is on all Myanmar trips.
 While pavements and walls are stained with it, you don’t want to be.